 This section of the walk transports you back to the age of Shakespeare and introduces the Bishops who oversaw the various brothels for which this part of London was renowned throughout the later medieval period!

-You will hear what Shakespeare had to say about this intriguing ecclesiastical contradiction and learn of the humourous way he covered the paradox of brothel owning Bishop's in his plays!
+You will hear what Shakespeare had to say about this intriguing ecclesiastical contradiction and learn of the humourous way in which he covered the paradox of brothel owning Bishop's in his plays!

 On a more serious note, those who worked in the brothels were not allowed to be buried in consecrated ground and were thus laid to rest in this burial ground.
 Following it's closure in the mid-19th century, it lay forgotten and undisturbed until recent work on the London Underground network uncovered it.